-Note that the "Helix 2.xx Compatible" version number in the lower portion of the About screen informs you which Helix device firmware version is supported if you are to be sharing presets between Helix Native plug-in and your Helix or HX device.
+Note that the "Helix 2.xx Compatible" version number in the lower portion of the About screen informs you which Helix device firmware version is recommended if you are to be sharing presets between Helix Native plug-in and your Helix or HX device.
+Please also see "Preset Compatibility with Helix and HX Devices" on page 13.